-Appropriate engineering controls CARE: Explosive vapour air mixtures may be present on opening vessels which have contained liquid ammonia.
-Fatalities have occurred Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
+Appropriate engineering controls Engineering controls are used to remove a bazard or place a barrier between the worker and the bazard.
+Well-designed engineering controls ca Personal protection Eye and face protection nd face protection Safety glasses with side shields.

-Personal protection

-Eye and face protection Safety glasses with side shields.
 Chemical goggles.

-Skin protection See Hand protection below

-Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
 Wear safety footwear or safety gumboots, e.g. Rubber NOTE: The material may produce skin sensitisation in predisposed individuals.
-Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
-The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
-Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.

-Body protection See Other protection below

-Other protection Overalls.
+Care must be taken, when removing gloves and of equipment, to avoid all possible skin contact.
+The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from mar manufacturer.
+Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated and has therefore to be checked prior to the application.
+Body protection ction See Other protection below Other protection Overalls.
 P.V.C apron.